chesio/bc-security/README.md

 Several features of BC Security depends on the knowledge of remote IP address, so it is important that you let the plugin know how your server is connected to the Internet.
 You can either set connection type via _Setup_ page or with `BC_SECURITY_CONNECTION_TYPE` constant.

+You may also optionally provide Google API key if you want to check your website against the Google [Safe Browsing](https://transparencyreport.google.com/safe-browsing/overview) lists of unsafe web resources.
+The key must have [Google Safe Browsing](https://developers.google.com/safe-browsing/) API enabled.
+As with the connection type, you can configure the key either via _Setup_ page or with `BC_SECURITY_GOOGLE_API_KEY` constant.

 **Note:** If you already have an installation with BC Security set up and would like to set up another installation in the same way, you can export plugin settings (including connection type) from the former installation and import them to the latter.

 ## Features